DaJoker29/worldbuilding-project-omd/Session 64 - 05.22.2025.md

 **Start Here**

 - They head back into the hallway.
-- Divination
+The flameskulls are back.
+- We find a room full of magical wine bottles (potions).
+	- Rin takes one and regains 8 temp hp.
+	- Adi grabs one with a divination magic.
+	- Friend's potions — fire related, other smells like fresh lime.
+	- Bonk grabs 5, Rin grabs 10 random potions.